micmejia/bible-dump/AMPC/Mark/Mark 9.md

-John said to Him, Teacher, we saw a man who does not follow along with us driving out demons in Your name, and we forbade him to do it, because he [^q]is not one of our band [of Your disciples].
+John said to Him, Teacher, we saw a man who does not follow along with us driving out demons in Your name, and we forbade him to do it, because he is not one of our band [of Your disciples].